Layr-Labs/eigenda/README.md

 ## Overview

-EigenDA is a secure, high-throughput, and decentralized data availability (DA) service built on top of Ethereum using the [EigenLayer](https://github.com/Layr-Labs/eigenlayer-contracts) restaking primitives.
+EigenDA is a secure, high-throughput, and decentralized data availability (DA) service built on top of Ethereum using the [EigenLayer](https://github.com/Layr-Labs/eigenlayer-contracts) restaking primitive.

 To understand more how EigenDA works and how it transforms the modern landscape of data availability, continue reading [EigenDA introduction](https://www.blog.eigenlayer.xyz/intro-to-eigenda-hyperscale-data-availability-for-rollups/).